James Marburg: International representative rowing

-He gained selection in Australian VIIIs who competed at the 2006 & 2007 World Championships and considered that he was in contention for the Beijing Olympics.
+He gained selection in Australian VIIIs who competed at the 2006 and 2007 World Championships and considered that he was in contention for the Beijing Olympics.

 In 2008 Marburg was selected in the men's coxless four, with Francis Hegerty, Matt Ryan and Cameron McKenzie-McHarg.
 The crew won their event at the 2008 World Rowing Cup I in Lucerne, Switzerland.
 The crew then turned their attention to the Olympic Qualification Regatta in Poznan.
 Ryan was struck down by illness and had to be replaced for the race by Terrence Alfred and the crew achieved qualification for the Olympic Games.
 In Beijing, the crew led for a large part of the race before placing second behind the race favourites from Great Britain to take the silver medal.

 Marburg was selected in an unchanged men's coxless four for the 2009 World Rowing Championships in Poznan, Poland and won a silver medal.
 The following year he moved into the VIII which won bronze at the Lake Karapiro, New Zealand at the 2010 World Championships.
 In 2011 he was again selected into the VIII which placed fourth at the 2011 World Championships in Bled, Slovenia.

 For the 2012 Summer Olympics, Marburg was selected into the men's pair with team-mate Brodie Buckland.
 The pair reached the final of the men's pair, placing fifth.
 Following the London games he retired from rowing.